 Maintenance of your turf

 For the best lawn health, we recommend one deep watering per week.
 This will change depending on the time of year.
 Less water is required in cooler months, and more water is required in hotter months.
-Especially in our climate, we recommend you water in the morning.
+In sunny Queensland we recommend you water in the morning.

 Properly caring for your turf requires regular mowing with sharp blades to promote healthy lawn growth.
-By using sharp blades your mower cuts the grass instead of tearing the grass like blunt blades.
+By using sharp blades your mower cuts the grass instead of tearing the grass as will happen with blunt blades.

 If you have a mulching mower you may want to not use a catcher to allow the clippings to feed your lawn.
 However, if you do not have a mulching mower it is best to collect and dispose of your clippings as green waste.

-Healthy lawns need little weeding, while compacted soil usually displays open ground which encourages weed growth.
+Healthy lawns need less weeding, whereas unhealthy lawns often have compacted soil and bare patches usually display open ground which encourages weed growth.

 Caring for your turf with the correct use of selective herbicides and good fertilising practices will control most weed species.

-The most common lawn pest our customers face is lawn grubs, which is really a common term covering two types of caterpillar the armyworm and sod webworm.
+The most common lawn pest our customers face are lawn grubs.
+Lawn grubs is a common term covering two types of caterpillar the army worm and sod web worm.
 These leaf-eating pests are most active from October through till early April.

 There is an easy test you can perform to check if you have lawn grubs.
 Simply pour a bucket of soapy water over an area that you think is affected, and if they are there they will come to the surface.
 An early warning sign of their presence is often small moths or wasps flying around your lawn at dusk.